Video Game: Super Mario Land 2: 6 Golden Coins

 - Sequential Boss: Wario has three phases: Normal, Bunny Ears, and Fireball.

-- Shout-Out: The Spooky Masks in Pumpkin Zone (which can be Goomba Stomped) walk around wearing hockey masks that have knives stuck in the foreheads.
+- Shout-Out: The Masked Ghouls in Pumpkin Zone (which can be Goomba Stomped) walk around wearing hockey masks that have knives stuck in the foreheads.
+The reference is made even more explicit by their Japanese name, "J Son".

 - Space Is an Ocean: Space Zone.